dimedis-gmbh/user-activity-monitoring/README.md

 > [!TIP]
 > Don't care about new columns on the remote servers database.
 GreptimeDB will create them automatically
 > on receiving data.

+### Linux Desktop

+If your systems are running a desktop environment like Gnome or KDE authentication failures are logged with different syslog identifiers.
+Extends your vector filter condition with the following `SYSLOG_IDENTIFIER`:

+- `gdm-password]` for gnome-based environments
+- `lightdm` KDE LightDM
+- `PackageKit` and `polkit-kde-authentication-agent`

+> [!NOTE]
+> The trailing square brace in `gdm-password]` is not an error.
+This is how gdm logs to the journal.
+> Maybe it's an error in Ubuntu 22.04..
+It's highly recommended to check what is logged to the journal
+> while a failed and a successfully login is happening.
+Use `journalctl -f` to observe the journal in "live mode".

 ### Test